AndresQuichimbo/CUWALID/README.md

 ## TESTING

-You can test if your environment is working correctly with the model by using the 'run_all_test.sh' script in your linux terminal or WSL terminal (THIS TEST CURRENTLY ONLY TESTS THE DRYP MODEL)
+You can test if your environment is working correctly with the model by using the 'run_all_test.sh' script in your linux terminal or on windows you can use the command prompt or WSL (THIS TEST CURRENTLY ONLY TESTS THE DRYP MODEL)

 ### Steps: